Swift Colony Photos and Videos

 Two swifts chicks (20 and 21 days old) preening in nest box.
 Juvenile swifts have white edges to their feathers and much whiter faces than the adults.

-The same young swift doing press ups in the nest before it fledged.
+Young swift doing press ups in the nest just before it fledged.
 It does this to strengthen its wing muscles in preparation for fledging.

 Adult swift swallowing bolus after discovering its chick had fledged moments before it arrived to feed it.
 The bolus contains 300-500 insects bound together with saliva, which the parent regurgitates.
 It had difficulty swallowing it before leaving the nest.